Kartik1288/EDA-Project-Education-Dataset-NDAP/README.md

     * Examined distributions and correlations.
 4. **Clustering:**
     * Employed K-Means and Hierarchical Clustering to group schools based on infrastructure.
-    * Utilized Elbow Method and Silhouette Score to determine the optimal number of clusters.
+    * Utilized the Elbow Method and Silhouette Score to determine the optimal number of clusters.
 5.  **Dimension Reduction:**
     * Applied Principal Component Analysis (PCA) to identify key influencing factors.
     * Used Multidimensional Scaling (MDS) to visualize the non-linear structure of the data.